 Katrina Casey, Ministry of Education

-- Katrina invited ECAC members to submit requests for discussion items for the next ECAC meeting agenda; receiving request as early as possible helps ensure the right discussion leads can attend.
+- Katrina invited ECAC members to make requests for the next meeting agenda.

 Last reviewed: Has this been useful?
 Give us your feedback